EngiBench: A Benchmark for Evaluating Large Language Models on Engineering Problem Solving: Experiments

+\textbf{Evaluation protocols.}\quad Level~1 and Level~2 consist of well-defined problems with unique solutions and are evaluated using binary scoring.
+Evaluation consistency is verified through multi-model cross-checking and random human spot checks.
+Further details are provided in Appendix~\ref{sec: Level 1 Level 2 Evaluation Details}.
+Level~3 tasks are open-ended and are evaluated using a rubric-based framework derived from official criteria and refined by domain experts.
+Scoring is performed by LLMs following the same rubrics, and all Level~3 scores are subsequently reviewed and calibrated by human annotators following the same criteria.
+Further details are provided in Appendices~\ref{sec: Rubric-based Scoring and Human Calibration} and \ref{sec: Level 3 Scoring Consistency Analysis}.

 Also, we introduce human scores for Level 3 tasks for comparison with LLMs' performance.
-We obtain human scores from two sources: award-winning competition submissions (original version) and manual solutions by top-performing students for the perturbed version.
-All responses are evaluated using the same rubric as LLM outputs to ensure consistency and fairness.
+We obtain human scores from two sources: award-winning competition submissions (original version) and manual solutions by top-performing students for the perturbed variant.
+All human and LLM responses are evaluated using the same rubric to ensure consistency and fairness.